-\begin{remark} For a polytope $\pol$, each 2-face $\polF$ supports a cycle in the graph $G = \bigl(\verts(\pol), \edges(\pol)\bigr)$.
-The associated cycle equations are sometimes called the \defn{polygonal face equations} of $\pol$ associated to $\polF$.
-Note that the collection of cycles supported by the 2-faces of $\pol$ generates (in the cycle space of $G$) all the cycles of $G$.
-Hence, the edge-deformation cone of a polytope $\pol$ can equivalently be defined as the set of edge-deformation vectors satisfying all polygonal face equations of $\pol$.
+\begin{remark} For a polytope $\pol$, each $2$-face $\polF$ supports a cycle in the graph $G = \bigl(\verts(\pol), \edges(\pol)\bigr)$.
+The associated cycle equations are called the \defn{polygonal face equations} of $\pol$ associated to $\polF$.
+The collection of cycles supported by the $2$-faces of $\pol$ generates the cycle space of $G$ \cite{PinedaVillavicencio2022}.
+Hence, by \Cref{lem:cyclebasis}, the deformation cone of a polytope $\pol$ can equivalently be defined as the set of edge-deformation vectors satisfying all polygonal face equations of $\pol$.
 This is the description given in \cite[Definition 15.1 (2)]{PostnikovReinerWilliams}. \end{remark}

-It is worth noting that while the point of view of frameworks leads to this parametrization the cone of deformations of $\pol$ (up to translation) by the edge-deformation vectors, there exist other alternative parametrizations that are also commonly used (\eg via support functions and wall-crossing inequalities, or via Gale duality).
+It is worth noting that while the point of view of frameworks leads to this parametrization of the cone of deformations of $\pol$ (up to translation) by the edge-deformation vectors, there exist other alternative parametrizations that are also commonly used (\eg via support functions and wall-crossing inequalities, or via Gale duality).
 We refer to \cite[Appendix 15]{PostnikovReinerWilliams} for more details.